 Here the grid is specified to consist of n $(n \times 1)$ blocks, and each block consists of just one $(1 \times 1 \times 1)$ thread.
+(As noted earlier, this is just an example, very inefficient but simple for introductory purposes.)

 That last line is of course the call to the kernel.
 As you can see, CUDA extends C syntax to allow specifying the grid and block sizes.
-CUDA will store this information in structs of type dim3, in this case our variables gridDim and blockDim, accessible to the programmer, again with member variables for the various dimensions, e.g. blockDim.x for the size of the X dimension for the number of threads per block.
+CUDA will store this information in structs of type dim3, in this case our variables gridDim and blockDim, accessible to the programmer, again with member variables for the various dimensions, e.g. blockDim.x for the size of the x dimension for the number of threads per block.

-- All threads in a block run in the same SM, though more than one block might be on the same SM. - The "coordinates" of a block within the grid, and of a thread within a block, are merely abstractions.
+• All threads in a block run in the same SM, though more than one block might be on the same SM.

+• The "coordinates" of a block within the grid, and of a thread within a block, are merely abstractions.
 If for instance one is programming computation of heat flow across a two-dimensional slab, the programmer may find it clearer to use two-dimensional IDs for the threads.
 But this does not correspond to any physical arrangement in the hardware.